How to add a vignette to a video on a Mac

 Ask for a vignette (or open the Color lane)

-Type add a vignette, or choose Color in the task row.
+Type add a vignette, or choose Color in the Tools panel.
 Crisp turns the vignette on.

 -